nehz/google-arc/docs/getting-started-open-source.md

 ### Prerequisites for Building:

-1. You must be building on Linux and have Ubuntu 12.04 or 14.04.
+1. You must be building on Linux and have Ubuntu 14.04.

 2. Install depot_tools:
       <http://dev.chromium.org/developers/how-tos/install-depot-tools>